AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 - The list of transaction objects

 Validators check that the proposer is the current proposer, and that the transactions are valid.

-If the transactions are valid, the validator computes a hash of the list of transaction objects and signs it, and gossips the signature.

-Note, the validators do not need to execute the transactions.

-The proposer collects the signatures from the validators, and once it receives M/N signatures, it publishes the list of transaction objects and the signatures to DA.

-Additionally, it submits a transaction to the Rollup contract which...

-Nodes serving the pending chain:
-- download the list of transaction objects and signatures
-- check the signatures
-- check the transactions are valid
-- execute the transactions and apply the resulting state diffs to their local state

 ## The Proven Chain